-To make matters worse, even in a given coordinate system, there may be many ways of expressing an equation, some of which are simpler than others.
-The concern-and this is the second problematic aspect of the expression "simplest form" noted above-is that the thing whose simplicity is being evaluated is the "form" of the equation, i.e., its syntactic expression, relative to certain (unspecified) conventions concerning how to "express" an equation in certain coordinates.
-But one might have expected, from the very fact that equations can take more or less simple forms, that "equations", properly construed as mathematical objects, do not stand in one-to-one correspondence with expressions for those equations.31 And even within a single coordinate system, there may be multiple different ways of expressing the same "equation", in the sense of expressing a relationship between variables that is satisfied by the same objects, some of which are simpler than others even within a coordinate system; and some of these ways of expressing an equation may take apparently simpler forms in different coordinates.
+But there is a deeper worry lurking here.
+The thing whose simplicity is being evaluated is the "form" of the equation, i.e., its syntactic expression, relative to certain (unspecified) conventions concerning how to "express" an equation in certain coordinates.
+But one might have expected, from the very fact that equations can take more or less simple forms, that "equations", properly construed as mathematical objects, do not stand in one-to-one correspondence with expressions for those equations.31 And indeed, this is true.
+And even within a single coordinate system, there may be multiple different ways of expressing the same "equation", in the sense of expressing a relationship between variables that is satisfied by the same objects, some of which are simpler than others even within a coordinate system; and some of these ways of expressing an equation may take apparently simpler forms in different coordinates.